-A water softener cleaner is an important accessory anywhere a water softener is being used.
-It is the powder or liquid that aids in water softener maintenance and efficiency.
+A water softener cleaner is the powder or liquid that aids in water softener maintenance and efficiency.

 This is a powerful water softener cleaner recommended for city water applications.
 It removes build-up and other water contaminants, restoring your water softener to its peak efficiency.
 It extends its life.
 It comes in powder form, and you need to dissolve it in water before pouring it into the water softener.

-It is packed nicely in an easy-to-use container that makes accessing your water softener convenient.
+It is packed nicely in an easy-to-use container that makes accessing your water softener with it convenient.

 - softener cleaner recommended for city water applications